Find our free, bilingual autism resources at sesamestreet.org/autism

 Julia is a four-year-old Muppet of Sesame Street with red hair and bright green eyes who loves to draw and play tag.
 She has autism, which friends like Elmo and Abby Cadabby will tell you means that sometimes she does things a little bit differently, in a “Julia sort of way.”
 She has quickly become a beloved part of the Sesame Street gang, appearing in episodes throughout each season.

 Julia’s television debut was greeted with hundreds of media stories and an outpouring of support on social media.
-A recent awareness study found that nearly 52% of American adults were aware of Julia; among parents of children with autism, that awareness is even broader.
+One awareness study found that nearly 52% of American adults were aware of Julia; among parents of children with autism, that awareness is even broader.
+And an impact study from Georgetown University Medical Center and Children’s National Health System showed that parents of autistic and non-autistic children alike benefited from our materials, from increased knowledge to greater acceptance to, for parents of autistic children, more hope about involving their child in their community.
 But the most touching marker of her impact has been the overwhelming response from the autism community and beyond.
 Parents say their autistic children have more playdates because of Julia.
 Teachers report that their students are more inclusive in their play.
 One mother told us that she used a storybook about Julia to explain to her daughter that she, too, has autism.
 Her daughter responded, “So I’m amazing too, right?”